Intense Pulsed Light Therapy

 THE PROCEDURE:

 If you are suntanned or have a fake tan, your treatment may be postponed.
-Please come without makeup/sunblock and inform me if you have any tattoos in the area, including permanent makeup.
+Please come without makeup/sunblock and inform us if you have any tattoos in the area, including permanent makeup.
 Face treatments: 45 minutes before your appointment, apply exactly one teaspoon (5mls) of 23/7 cream to clean, dry skin from forehead to chin and out to the ears.
 Extend 1cm outside the edges of the area to be treated (into hair, below jawline) and put a small amount inside nostrils.
 Avoid the red parts of the lip and stay 1cm away from eyes.
 Use an Alice band to hold longer hair back.
 Some people are very sensitive to the anaesthetic cream and feel dizzy or unwell, please wash off and use less or none in the future.
-23/7 cream is only used on the face and expires after a few months.
+23/7 cream is only used for face treatments and expires after a few months.

 POSTOPERATIVE COURSE: